The Complete John Muir Trail Gear List

 When you’re not hiking, cooking, cleaning, or sleeping, there’s a little time to reflect on the day’s events and read up on what’s in store for the next day.

-California Field Notes
+- 2 Field Notes pens.

 Light & Pictures